Jonah Hill: 2010s

-On September 23, 2019, it was reported that Hill was in final negotiations to play the villain in Matt Reeves's The Batman.
+On September 23, 2019, it was reported that Hill was in final negotiations to play the villain in Matt Reeves' The Batman.
 However, an agreement was not reached and Hill eventually departed the project.

 2020s

 In 2020, Hill appeared alongside director Martin Scorsese in a commercial for Coca-Cola Energy, titled Show Up which aired during Super Bowl LIV.

-It was announced in October 2020 that Hill was cast in Adam McKay's political comedy satire Don't Look Up alongside Meryl Streep, Leonardo DiCaprio, Cate Blanchett, and Jennifer Lawrence.
+Hill was cast in Adam McKay's political comedy satire Don't Look Up alongside Meryl Streep, Leonardo DiCaprio, Cate Blanchett, Jennifer Lawrence, Timothée Chalamet and Mark Rylance.
 Streep said on The Late Show with Stephen Colbert that she would be playing the President of the United States, with Hill playing the role of her son and Chief of Staff.
 The film is set around a global catastrophe and is described by Streep as a Dr. Strangelove type of satirical film and a "metaphor for global warming".
 The film was filmed in Massachusetts during the COVID-19 pandemic and was released on Netflix in December 2021.

 In November 2021, Hill was cast as Jerry Garcia in the biopic feature of the Grateful Dead directed by Martin Scorsese.
 He will also produce the project under his Strong Baby banner along with Matt Dines.
+Hill directed (and appears in) Stutz, a 2022 Netflix documentary.

-In 2023 he starred in You People, which he also co-wrote.
+In 2023, he starred in You People, together with Eddie Murphy, Julia Louis-Dreyfus and Lauren London.

-Writing and directing

-Hill wanted to be a writer since he was young and dreamed of joining the writing teams of The Simpsons, Saturday Night Live, and The Larry Sanders Show.
-At one point, Hill was writing a screenplay with close friend and I Heart Huckabees co-star Jason Schwartzman.
-He wrote Pure Imagination, a comedy for Sony about a man who develops an imaginary friend after a traumatic experience.
-Filming was expected to begin in 2008 but it has been in development since then.
-Hill was a co-producer on the movie Brüno and did some writing for Sacha Baron Cohen, who "taught him how to become a better writer".
-Hill co-wrote the treatment for the 2012 film 21 Jump Street with screenwriter Michael Bacall.